yvanpapa/Maroni_Barcode/README.md

 # Maroni_Barcode
-Genetic landscape clustering of a large DNA barcoding dataset  reveals low genetic connectivity among freshwater fishes of the West and the East Maroni Basin
+Genetic landscape clustering of a large DNA barcoding dataset reveals shared patterns of genetic divergence among freshwater fishes of the Maroni Basin